HTTP-RPC/Kilo/README.md

 ```

 ## CSVEncoder and CSVDecoder
 The `CSVEncoder` class can be used to serialize a sequence of map values to CSV.
-For example, the following code could be used to export the month/day list from the previous example as CSV.
+For example, the month/day list from the previous section could be exported to CSV as shown below.
 The string values passed to the constructor represent both the columns in the output document and the map keys to which those columns correspond:

 ```java
 var csvEncoder = new CSVEncoder(listOf("name", "days"));